 There are many reasons for the server to return 404 status code.

-- The requested URL of the page or image is changed to a new URL.
+- You have changed the URL of a page or image to a new URL.

-- The requested URL is permanently moved to another domain or directory.
+- Moved the page to another domain or directory.

-- The structure of the URL is changed due to change in hosting platform.
+- Changed the structure of the URL due to change in hosting platform.

-- The site is migrated from one platform to another platform.
+- Migrated site from one platform to another platform.

 Especially for the larger sites having multiple editors modifying the content, there are many possible scenarios resulting in 404 errors.
 Also during migrating from one platform to another platform you may need to change the URL structure say from .html to no extension or .php.